 Dr. Davis is a member of the Lone Star Wind Orchestra and plays Eb clarinet with the Mesquite Symphony.
-Prior to that she regularly performed with the North Texas Wind Symphony.
 She has performed at Carnegie Hall, the Meyerson Symphony Center, Moody Performing Arts Center, Eisemann Center, Clemens Center, Corning Museum of Glass, Portsmouth Music Hall, Symphony Hall in Boston, and Proctors Performing Arts Center in New York, among others.
-She has been a member of the Orchestra of the Southern Finger Lakes in the Finger Lakes Region of New York, the Boston Civic Symphony, Reading Massachusetts Symphony, Cambridge Symphony, Mercury Orchestra, the Metropolitan Wind Symphony of Boston as well as other orchestras and chamber groups around the Boston Metro, Finger Lakes, and Dallas Fort-Worth areas.
+Prior to her appointment in Mesquite, she was a member of the Orchestra of the Southern Finger Lakes in the Finger Lakes Region of New York, the Boston Civic Symphony, Reading Massachusetts Symphony, Cambridge Symphony, Mercury Orchestra, the Metropolitan Wind Symphony of Boston as well as other orchestras and chamber groups around the Boston Metro, Finger Lakes, and Dallas Fort-Worth areas.

-Dr. Davis currently serves as the Secretary of the South Central Chapter of the College Music Society.
-She also has served as an audio reviewer for the International Clarinet Association journal The Clarinet, the Content Editor for the College Music Society Journal, Symposium, and is currently on the Ithaca Council of Advocates.
+Dr. Davis currently serves as the Secretary of the South Central Chapter of the College Music Society as well as an audio and book reviewer for the International Clarinet Association journal The Clarinet writing occasional columns for The Instrumentalist.
 She currently resides in Dallas with her husband Kyle and their pooches, Charlie and Penny.